-This is not exactly 0K, because zero kelvins are absolute black, but it removes all blue and green light and your screen will look like this
+It is not exactly 0K, because zero kelvins are absolute black, but it removes all blue and green light and your screen will look like this

 During the day the Brightness will be 100% and during the night it will gradually change to 80%.

 Use sleep mode when you want to get to sleep in the fastest amount of time after using your PC.

 Reading mode will make all your colors black and white like E-ink device.